 3. Robots can’t match human creativity

-While it is possible for AIs to be amazingly creative because of their use of advanced machine learning where it can predict possibilities and show creative prowess based on mathematical computations, in the end, they are still machines who rely on concatenating results based on manipulating symbols which can achieve a very specific end goal.
+While it is possible for AIs to be amazingly creative because of their use of advanced machine learning where it can predict possibilities and show creative prowess based on mathematical computations, in the end, they are still machines that rely on concatenating results based on manipulating symbols which can achieve a very specific end goal.
 This does not indicate comprehension, as John Searle stated in Minds, Brains, and Programs.

-We can also argue based on the above that robots can’t present creative solutions when faced with unexpected situations as they can only provide solutions based on what they are programmed to do.
+We can also argue based on the above that robot can’t present creative solutions when faced with unexpected situations as they can only provide solutions based on what they are programmed to do.
 They don’t have the diversity of being a human.

 4. Robots are incapable of building relationships

 It may be confusing when we say Social Robots.
 Social Robots don’t mean that these machines are capable of building relationships.

 Social robots can engage with humans in both collaborative and intimate situations, such as shopping malls, and completing domestic and healthcare jobs.
 Some social robots serve as assistants, in assisting with duties such as lifting, while others serve as companions and even simulate emotion.
 Whereas human beings have their interests, thoughts, emotions and experiences, a robot is completely under the control of the human, emulates what it sees and does what is specific to its job.